thebuzzstop/StateEngineCrank/docs/_source/StateEngineCrank.modules.rst

 StateEngineCrank modules
 ========================

-State Engine Crank (SEC) is capable of generating ANSI-C and Python source files.
+State Engine Crank is capable of generating ANSI-C and Python source files.

 It is comprised of the following language independent modules: